Continuing my quest to find the most obscure subjects to write about, the next in line is Trackway and Matting.

 Rapid airfield construction in support of manoeuvres forces was essential and as aircraft grew heavier the need evolved, in addition, the enemy would seek to disrupt air operations by destroying your airfields.
 This also created a range of rapid repair needs and solutions.

-Somerfeld Matting (patent details here) was used in the early stages WWII but was soon replaced with Square Mesh Tracking for use in Normandy and beyond.
+Somerfeld Matting (patent details here) was used in the early stages of WWII but was soon replaced with Square Mesh Tracking for use in Normandy and beyond.
 The French also created an innovative chevron pattern steel planking used for runway construction, pictured here and the US created the Pierced/Perforated Steel Planking (PSP) that is still in widespread use today.
 PSP is often called Marston Matting and during the war years over 800 million square feet was produced.

 PSP was suited to heavier loads but suffered from poorer drainage than some of the ‘chicken wire’ mesh type products like SMT and the US Rod and Bar Tracking

 Much of this development was carried out in the UK and USA, particularly MEXE and the US Army Waterways Experiment Station at Vicksburg Mississippi.
-WES is still there today and have published a detailed account of landing mat developments here
+WES is still there today and has published a detailed account of landing mat developments here

 A development of PSP was PAP, or pierced aluminium plank, this was used where logistic constraints meant a lighter version was needed but it was not as durable.